 Mr. Causey was raised and educated in Chicago, IL.
 He attended Du Sable High School, Chicago City College, and Roosevelt University.
 From there, Mr. Causey moved to Brooklyn, New York, where he worked as an educator until retirement.

 Mr. Causey was a secondary educator, teaching mathematics.
-He was an active member of the Schonberg Library for Research in Black Culture; ACORN (Association of Community Organization for Reform Now); St. John’s Lutheran Church of Williamsburg, and the Summer Youth Employment Program.
+He was an active member of the Schomberg Library for Research in Black Culture, ACORN (Association of Community Organization for Reform Now), St. John the Evangelist Lutheran Church of Williamsburg, and the Summer Youth Employment Program.
 Mr. Causey was also a founding sponsor of the Martin Luther King.
 Jr. “Build a Dream” National Memorial in Washington D.C., and the Williamsburg Neighborhood Base Alliance, which sponsors community service programs to improve the neighborhood.
 Mr. Causey taught, inspired, and educated numerous youth for 30+ years.
 He was recognized as one of the most influential and prestigious community leaders that always took educating the public and youth seriously throughout his dedicated career.

-Mr. Causey leaves to mourn his passing close family members, one sister, Lisa A. Martin (Felix) of Jackson, Mississippi; two brothers, Lloyd E. Dixon of Greenwood, Mississippi, and Dr. Llewellyn S. Dixon (Angela) of Dolton, Illinois; and a host of beloved nieces and nephews.
+Mr. Causey leaves close family members to mourn his passing: one sister, Lisa A. Martin (Felix) of Jackson, Mississippi; two brothers, Lloyd E. Dixon of Greenwood, Mississippi, and Dr. Llewellyn S. Dixon (Angela) of Dolton, Illinois; and a host of beloved nieces and nephews.